 Teaching & professional practice

-Jon’s role as Senior Lecturer in Contextual Study at AUB involves undergraduate teaching, assessment and course management for the university’s BA degree course in Costume with Performance Design.
-Jon’s ambition as an early career academic is to contribute to discourses in Drama, Performance Studies and Cultural Geography through performance-led research, publication and teaching.
+Jon’s role as Senior Lecturer in Contextual Study at AUB involves undergraduate teaching, assessment and course management for the university’s BA Hons degree course in Costume with Performance Design.
+Jon is also co-convenor of the AUB Performance As Research Group and a member of the university’s postgraduate supervisory team and Research and Knowledge Transfer Committee.
+Jon’s ambition as an academic is to contribute to discourses in Drama, Performance Studies and Cultural Geography through performance-led research, publication and teaching.
 He also hopes to communicate the practices and ethics of a socially-engaged, culturally-democratic approach to the next generation of performance practitioners.
 In his creative practice, Jon continues to apply these academic understandings and rationales to performance work alongside creative communities of all kinds, and to claim space for a wider, social notion of art and vernacular creativity in the street, the village hall, the field and the front-room.

 - AUB Research Fellowship (2015–2016)